 - When showing MVPs to B2B customers, make sure the project teams know they are not trying to sell their solutions, but merely seeking to learn if it solves their problems through critical assumption (in)validation testing.
 As Steve Blank points out, you are expected to fail early, right away, and learn.
 Rarely, if ever, do initial concepts get it 100% right the first time, and that’s really ok.
 Learning fast is exactly what the co-creation innovation process is all about.

-Part II: Implementation and outcome stage
+Part II: Implementation and outcome stage of the B2B collaboration

 #5 Team formation